 Webster Hardness Tester is Portable, fast, accurate hardness gage available in several models for testing materials such as aluminum, brass, copper and mild steel.
 Quickly identify tempers.
 Tests a variety of shapes that other testers cannot check: Extrusions, Tubing and Flat Stock.

 All testers operate in the same manner but differ only in penetrator design, type of load spring and hardness ranges.
 The principle of operation is simple.
 The work to be tested is placed between the anvil and the penetrator.
-Pressure is then applied to the handles until "bottom" is felt at which time the dial indicator is read.
+Pressure is then put to the handles until "bottom" is felt at which time the dial indicator is read.

 Applications for Webster Hardness Testers are: